 Step 4: Import customers

-WooCommerce’s built-in CSV importer handles customers once you format the CSV to match WooCommerce’s expected column names.
+Customers need a CSV formatted to WooCommerce’s expected column names.
 The Shopify customer export needs column renaming: First Name to first_name, Last Name to last_name, Default Address Address1 to billing_address_1, and so on for billing and shipping fields.

 Step 5: Import historical orders